Percentage Deductibles in Home Insurance: How They Work & What You'll Pay

 Connecticut Hurricane 1%–5%

-These are two distinct deductible categories and it's important not to confuse them:
+These are three distinct deductible categories and it's important not to confuse them:

-• Hurricane deductibles are only triggered when the National Weather Service officially declares a hurricane (sustained winds of 74 mph or higher).
-Each state has specific trigger rules — for example, Florida's hurricane deductible activates from the time a watch or warning is issued through 72 hours after the storm ends.
+• Hurricane deductibles are only triggered when the National Hurricane Center officially declares a hurricane (sustained winds of 74 mph or higher).
+Each state has specific trigger rules.
+In Florida, the hurricane deductible period begins when a hurricane watch or warning is issued for any part of the state and ends 72 hours after the last watch or warning is terminated.

-• Wind & hail deductibles apply more broadly to any wind or hail damage — whether from a thunderstorm, tornado, or other windstorm event — regardless of whether it's a named storm.
+• Wind & hail deductibles apply more broadly to any wind or hail damage, whether from a thunderstorm, tornado, or other windstorm event, regardless of whether it's a named storm.
+Learn more about how wind and hail deductibles work and how to handle wind damage claims.

-• Named storm deductibles sit between the two, triggering when the NWS names a tropical system at 39 mph or higher, meaning they activate before hurricane strength is reached.
+• Named storm deductibles sit between the two, triggering when the NHC names a tropical system at 39 mph or higher, meaning they activate before hurricane strength is reached.

 Don't Assume One Deductible Covers Everything